songokas/hvents/README.md

 ## Event references and data

-Each event can reference next event and define data which is merged together as it goes through the chain
+Each event can reference next event and define data, which is merged together as it goes through the chain

 example: